matijakolaric-com/django-music-publisher/docs/features.rst

 Previous releases of Django Music Publisher had some limitations, inherited from the external CWR generation service it used.
 One such limitation was that it only allowed registration of original musical works, not modifications.

-Also, the core od royalty distribution has been implemented, please see next section for details.
+Also, the core royalty distribution has been implemented, please see next section for details.

 Features still missing
 ++++++++++++++++++++++